riad-azz/tiktok-saver/README.md

 As i mentioned above you might want to add more security or tweak some stuff which i encourage you to do so that it fits your need.
 But other than that here is what you need to know:

+### Docker Compose

+The `docker-compose.yml` is what holds the whole project together and links all the containers.

+You can tweak a lot of stuff here, like changing the `REDIS_PASSWORD`, changing `ports` or add more workers to the flask [gunicorn](https://gunicorn.org/) and other stuff, check out [docker compose docs](https://docs.docker.com/compose/) to learn more about it.

 ### Backend Setup

 First thing you must do is go to `tiktok-saver/backend` and rename `.env.example` to `.env`.